Just when I thought I was out, the clinic pulls me back in.

 Apposition – The condition of being side-to-side or close to one another.

 With these definitions in mind, the zone of apposition (ZOA) is the cylindrical aspect of the diaphragm that lies next to the inner aspect of the lower mediastinal wall.
-It looks like this:

 Since there are few proprioceptors in the diaphragm itself, the ZOA is largely influenced by ribcage orientation.
 The ZOA flattens if the ribs are elevated, anterior, and in external rotation; and domes in the converse.
 To maximize respiratory capacity, this space must be persevered at all costs via the rib’s governor—the abdominals.